jaz998/Self-Driving-Car-Vehicle-Detection-and-Tracking/readme.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM in my code from line 130 through 209

 ### Sliding Window Search